 Career Outlook

 From an income outlook, smaller markets are paying better.
-In saturated states such as Texas and New York, the median income for a financial analyst is close to the national average of $60,000.
-However, in parts of the country where there is a shortage of financial managers, these positions can offer salaries close to $100,000.
-States that are offering higher salaries include Montana, Missouri, Wyoming, New Mexico, and Alaska.
+In New York, the median income for a financial or investment analyst is $143,330.
+However, in some states, their income lowers to around $90,000.
+States that are offering higher salaries include New York, Montana, New Jersey, Massachusetts, and California.

 Advancing From Here